amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 > Scaling up any dimension of network width, depth, or resolution improves accuracy, but the accuracy gain diminishes for bigger models.

 ### Compound Scaling Experiments
-The authors also ran experiments to validate the **Compound Scaling** idea.

 ![](/images/compound_scaling.png "fig-4 Scaling Network Width for Different Baseline Net- works")